From Internal Diagnosis to External Auditing: A VLM-Driven Paradigm for Data-Free Online Backdoor Defense: Related Work

 \textbf{Vision-Language Generative Models.} Large Vision-Language Models (LVLMs) extend Large Language Models (LLMs) with visual understanding capabilities.
 Open-source models like LLaVA \cite{liu2024llava} connect vision encoders with LLMs via projection layers for visual instruction tuning.
 More recent advancements include Qwen-2.5-VL \cite{bai2025qwen25}, which excels in high-resolution processing, and Gemma-3 \cite{team2025gemma}, which adopts a native multimodal architecture.
 Despite their growing popularity, their potential in enhancing model security, particularly for defending against backdoors, has not been investigated.

 \textbf{VLM for Security.} Most existing works on VLM focus on security concerns of VLM itself, such as backdoor attacks \cite{liang2024badclip}, adversarial attacks \cite{xu2025one}, and pre-training defenses \cite{yang2024better}.
 The application of VLMs in defending other models remains underexplored.
-Limited exceptions use CLIP for training-time dataset cleansing \cite{xu2025clip} or for mitigating backdoors in Federated Learning via prototype alignment \cite{gai2025vision}.
-In distinct contrast, our method addresses a more practical and challenging scenario, representing the first use of VLM for test-time backdoor defense without requiring training interventions or access to model weights.
+Limited exceptions use VLM for training-time backdoor defense \cite{xu2025clip, sabolic2025seal} or for mitigating backdoors in Federated Learning \cite{gai2025vision}.
+In distinct contrast, our method addresses a more practical and challenging scenario, representing the first use of VLM for data-free backdoor defense without requiring training interventions or access to model weights.